ric-bianchi/katyhuff.github.com/_drafts/2018-09-20-using-lcg-release-software.md

 There are other ways to set up the LCG software.

-You can setup a specific package from a specific LCG release  built for a specific platform, by using the command `lsetup "lcgenv <args>"`, as shown here below.
+You can setup a specific package from a specific LCG release  built for a specific platform, by using the command `lsetup "lcgenv <args>"`, as shown here below (Thanks, Attila, for the example).
 In some cases, like with Qt5, this also sets the related environemt variables:

 ```bash
     [rbianchi@vp1-dev-slc6] $ lsetup "lcgenv -p LCG_94 x86_64-slc6-gcc62-opt Qt5"